Szaf/Codecademy/README.md

 - font-size: sets font size for text.
 - background-image: sets a background image of your choosing for a given selector.

+Observe the CSS box model diagram to the right:

+- content: Includes text, images, or other media contained within an HTML element.

+- padding: The space between the content and the border.
+You can think of this like inner space.

+- border: The outline of an HTML page element.
+You can think of it like a picture frame that contains the element.

+- margin: The space between the HTML page element and the next nearest element(s).